 - (a) The Parent has filed all required forms, reports and documents with the SEC required to be filed by it pursuant to the federal securities laws and the SEC rules and regulations thereunder (collectively, the "Parent SEC Documents"), all of which have complied as of their respective filing dates, or, if amended, as of the date of the last such amendment, in all material respects with all applicable requirements of the Securities Act and the Exchange Act, and the rules promulgated thereunder.
 None of such forms, reports or documents at the time filed contained any untrue statement of a material fact or omitted to state a material fact required to be stated therein or necessary in order to make the statements therein, in light of the circumstances under which they were made, not misleading.
 Except to the extent information contained in any Parent SEC Documents has been revised or superseded by a later filed Parent SEC Document, none of the Parent SEC Documents (including any and all financial statements included therein) contains any untrue statement of a material fact or omits to state a material fact required to be stated therein or necessary in order to make the statements therein, in light of the circumstances under which they were made, not misleading.
-The financial statements of the Parent included in the Parent SEC Documents (including the notes thereto) at the time filed complied in all material respects as to form with applicable accounting requirements and the published rules and regulations of the SEC with respect thereto, were prepared in accordance with generally accepted accounting principles (except, in the case of unaudited statements, as permitted by Form 10-Q of the SEC) applied on a consistent basis during the periods involved (except as may be indicated in the notes thereto and in Management's Discussion and Analysis of Financial Condition and Results of Operation and fairly present the consolidated financial position of the Parent and its consolidated subsidiaries as of the dates thereof an - (b) The Parent and its subsidiaries have filed all reports required to be filed with any Governmental Entity other than the SEC, including state securities administrators, except where the failure to file any such reports of the Parent and its subsidiaries has not had and would not reasonably be expected to have a Parent Material Adverse Effect.
+The financial statements of the Parent included in the Parent SEC Documents (including the notes thereto) at the time filed complied in all material respects as to form with applicable accounting requirements and the published rules and regulations of the SEC with respect thereto, were prepared in accordance with generally accepted accounting principles (except, in the case of unaudited statements, as permitted by Form 10-Q of the SEC) applied on a consistent basis during the periods involved (except as may be indicated in the notes thereto and in Management's Discussion and Analysis of Financial Condition and Results of Operation and fairly present the consolidated financial position of the Parent and its consolidated subsidiaries as of the dates thereof and the consolidated results of their operations and cash flows for the periods then ended (and include, in the case of any unaudited interim financial statements, reasonable accruals for normal year-end adjustments).
+No subsidiaries of the Parent are required to file periodic reports with the SEC under the Exchange Act. - (b) The Parent and its subsidiaries have filed all reports required to be filed with any Governmental Entity other than the SEC, including state securities administrators, except where the failure to file any such reports of the Parent and its subsidiaries has not had and would not reasonably be expected to have a Parent Material Adverse Effect.
 Such reports of the Parent and its subsidiaries were prepared in accordance with the requirements of applicable law, except where the failure to prepare any such reports in accordance with the requirements of applicable law has not had and would not reasonably be expected to have a Parent Material Adverse Effect.